-Nicholas Eckelberry is a creative genius who succeeds by connecting academic research silos.
-He laid the foundation for OriginOil in 1988 when he first worked with Japan’s Hideto Uematsu on the breakthrough OHR MX static mixer system which led to the granting of mechanical patent US 6,279,611 (28 Aug 2000) for the mixing of fluids at a microscopic level.
+Nicholas Eckelberry is co-founder and chief research officer of OriginOil.
+He is responsible for inventing OriginOil’s proprietary Electro Water Separation (EWS) technology, the high-speed, chemical free process to extract organic contaminants and valuable materials from large quantities of water.
+Nicholas first laid the foundation for OriginOil in 1988 when he first worked with Japan’s Hideto Uematsu on the breakthrough OHR MX static mixer system; a system that received the mechanical patent US 6,279,611 (28 Aug 2000) for the mixing of fluids at a microscopic level.
 This technology has since been implemented at some 2,000 sites in the Japanese waste water industry, and led to the development of Quantum Fracturing, OriginOil’s first patent filing for making CO2 more bio-available to algae cultures.
-In 2003 Nicholas launched Nano-Cal, a product line based around a uniquely formulated and highly bio-available form of calcium.
+Nicholas is also responsible for the launch of Nano-Cal in 2003, a product line based around a uniquely formulated and highly bio-available form of calcium.

-Prior to joining the sales team at OriginOil, Dave earned his Master’s degree in genetics from the University of Southern California.
+Prior to joining the technology team at OriginOil, Dave earned his Master’s degree in genetics from the University of Southern California.
 He has since worked in science outreach at the Aquarium of the Pacific and other non-profit organizations that promote marine science education.
-Dave brings an exceptional level of technical expertise to the OriginOil Sales Team, along with an in-depth understanding of the commercial applications for OriginOil’s aquaculture product line.

 With over 14 years experience in construction and fabrication fields, Andrew Davies heads OriginOil’s Operations.